ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 In MCS, any command added to the ``TaskExecutor``'s queue is a "blocking command", in the sense that each of these commands will eventually block the client that issued them.

-As a simple example, if command A adds command B to the queue, command A will be blocked until command B produces a change event for its result.
+As a simple example, if command A (parent) adds command B (child) to the queue, command A will be blocked until command B produces a change event for its result.
 After command A queues command B, it is free to continue executing any logic that does not rely on command B's result, but once it reaches this blocking point, it must wait.

 MCS keeps track of these blocking commands by adding their unique command IDs to a set as they are queued, and removing them when change events for the ``longRunningCommandResult`` attribute are recieved.
-This way, when command A reaches its blocking point, it calls a function that waits until the set is empty (indicating command B's result has arrived), else the timeout is reached and the parent command fails.
+This way, when command A reaches its blocking point, it calls a function that waits until the set is emptied (indicating command B's result has arrived), else the timeout is reached and the parent command fails.

-Locks (Mutexes) are used to protect against race conditions; when multiple threads attempt to access a shared resource concurrently.
+Locks (Mutexes) are used to protect against race conditions; when multiple threads attempt concurrent access on a shared resource.
 Sticking with the previous example, when command A adds command B to the queue, it also adds command B to the blocking_commands set.
 Without locking the set during this add operation, command B would be free to manipulate the blocking_commands set as well, which could lead to a non-deterministic result.
-If command A is the first of several commands issued in a loop, it is possible that the next command, command C, will attempt to be added to blocking_commands at the same moment command B's results change event is recieved, which would simultaneously attempt to remove command B from blocking_commands.
+If command A is the first of several commands issued in a loop, it is possible that the next command, command C, will attempt to be added to blocking_commands at the same moment command B's results change event is recieved, which would simultaneously try to remove command B from blocking_commands.
 Using a lock to access blocking_commands restores determinism because if the add operation locks the set, the remove operation will wait patiently until it unlocks, and vice versa.

-In addition to protecting the blocking_commands set, locks also protect state transitions, as well as certain attribute accesses, such as ``healthState`` and ``Subarray.lastDelayModel``.
+In addition to protecting the blocking_commands set, locks also protect state transitions, as well as certain important attribute accesses, such as ``healthState`` and ``Subarray.lastDelayModel``.
 Some of these locks are not currently necessarry, but as event-driven functionality continues to be added to MCS, new change event callbacks may opt to update these resources, so locks were proactively added.